rbecheras/docker-ubuntu-node/README.md

     * The second parts, `8` and `carbon`, gives the major version of `NodeJS LTS` installed in the image

+- Any the git tag `2.0.0` will be created and pushed when the next LTS of Ubuntu or Node.js will be released.
+And this line will be updated.

 ## License

 [MIT License](LICENSE)